drschwabe/stackfire/README.md

 ### stack.on(next)
 `stack.on((next) => callback)`
-Pass an optional `next` object to `stack.on` to make your listener asynchronous; the entire stack will hold while said listener executes (until the `next` object itself is invoked).
+Pass an optional `next` object to `stack.on` to make your listener asynchronous; the entire stack will hold while said listener executes until the `next` object itself is invoked.

 ```javascript
 stack.on('go', (next) => {